barcek/progpgQ/README.md

 # progpgQ

-A directory subtree for programmatic table and CRUD query creation in Node.js, requiring the `pg` package for PostgreSQL.
+A fileset for programmatic table and CRUD query creation in Node.js using the `pg` package for PostgreSQL.

-All or part of the subtree and its file content can be incorporated into a larger project to abstract away the query code itself.
+All or part of the fileset can be incorporated into a larger project to abstract away the core query code.

 In addition, the 'config' folder applies a useful destructure-truncate-export approach to environment variables to reduce environment variable identifier length and uses `NODE_ENV` to determine the correct set of database environment variables.